-And that’s precicely why I use – and make my own – pine pollen tincture’s:
+And that’s precisely why I use – and make my own – pine pollen tinctures:

 When the powder and the active androgens are dissolved into the carrier agent (I use 40% vodka) you can simply take few drops of the tincture in your mouth, and wait few minutes until the tincture penetrates into the bloodstream through the thin mucus membranes of the mouth.

-So basically when you take pine pollen as a tincture and let it absorb through the mucus membranes into the bloodstream, you’re literally getting a hefty amount of those androgens right into the blood and they don’t have to go through the harsh conditions of the digestive track.
+So basically when you take pine pollen as a tincture and let it absorb through the mucous membranes into the bloodstream, you’re literally getting a hefty amount of those androgens right into the blood and they don’t have to go through the harsh conditions of the digestive tract.
 At least that’s the theory, as there’s not any human or animal research yer to prove anything.

-That in short, is why I use pine pollen tinctures and why I see pine pollen as the strongest natural testosterone booster, even though there’s no scientific studies that would validate my claims.
+That, in short, is why I use pine pollen tinctures and why I see pine pollen as the strongest natural testosterone booster, even though there are no scientific studies that would validate my claims.